 Please feel free to use any object on display, but keep in mind that objects in a special exhibition may not be available after the exhibition closes.
 Please check with the Museum for the closing date of any special exhibition.
 You may also use objects that you handled during a class visit, which are not usually on display.
 If you wish to schedule a second visit to look at these objects again, please contact our educational and academic outreach coordinator, Cathy Person (email@example.com).
 When you contact Cathy, please make sure to include a brief description of the object(s) you wish to see (e.g., “the blue mummy statue”) and which class you were in (course name and number).
 Please consult these guidelines prior to visiting.

 How do I submit my entry?

 Your documents can be submitted at any time up until 8 a.m. on Monday, January 27, 2020.
 Submit your documents via email to Jackier.Prize2020@umich.edu.
 You will receive a confirmation email within 48 hours.

 Your documents should include:

 - Your essay, project statement, or artist statement

 - A title page including the title of the project, your name, and your email address (if there is a website for the project, include the link on the title page)

 - Images of the Kelsey objects discussed in the project as well as photographs of the final project or artwork, if applicable.

 Contest entries will be reviewed by a selection committee overseen by Kelsey Museum staff.
 Up to five winning projects will be selected and contestants will be contacted in mid-February 2020.
 The winners will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Eleanor and Lawrence Jackier Prize in a ceremony in late March 2020.

 Questions?
 Concerns?
-Please contact Kelsey Museum's educational and academic outreach coordinator, Cathy Person (firstname.lastname@example.org).
+Please contact Kelsey Museum's director of education, Cathy Person (firstname.lastname@example.org).